btmonier/vidger-shiny/markdown/faq.md

 #### Where can I download the ViDGER package? <a id="vidgerpackage"></a>

 **GitHub**

-You can download the lates (*and experimental*) GitHub repo this web app was based on using this script:
+You can download the latest (*and experimental*) GitHub repo this web application was based on using this script:

 ```{r}
 if (!require("devtools")) install.packages("devtools")